-The ontology of the African is a creature of exploitation, historical and contemporary.
-The late Dr Abdul Rahim Tajudeen, former head of the Pan-African Movement, was a vehement opponent of do-gooding foreign aid.
-To him, when the African adopts the attitudes of the non-African towards the exploitation of the Africa and its peoples it necessarily has to create much concern.
-What disturbed Dr Tajudeen most was the contemptuous and cynical “image of Africa” exploited by non-African charities and African governments to raise money in non-African societies.
-Stories of immunisation aid projects used as “human experiment labs” on African peoples.
+The ontology of the African is an emergent creature of exploitation, historical and contemporary.
+It started with slavery and colonisation.
+The late Dr Abdul Rahim Tajudeen, former head of the Pan-African Movement, was a fierce opponent of do-gooding foreign aid and charity.
+To him, when the African adopts the attitudes of the non-African towards the exploitation of Africa and its peoples, it necessarily creates serious concern.
+What disturbed Dr Tajudeen most was the contemptuous and cynical “image of Africa” exploited by non-African NGOs to raise money in non-African societies.
+These images of Africa were also used by African governments to secure odious loans by way of “begging bowl politics.”
+One thing that disgusted him was the regular incidences of immunisation aid projects used as “human experiment labs” on African peoples.

-The mechanisms of the exploitation of the African responsible for her derisory ontology are largely invisible to her even though they are neither intangible nor obscure.
-This invisibility is more a case of choice, means and convenience than a lack of intelligence and cluelessness.
-The invisibility is the result of the individual and collective self-inflicted “blindness” of those who normally “see everything”, well when it swells their self-interests.
-Put another way, the African is largely blind to his neocolonial exploitation by the non-African and her autocolonial exploitation of her own rapacious leaders and elites [who have the “eyes”].
+The mechanisms of the exploitation of the African responsible for her derisory ontology are mostly invisible to her even though they are neither intangible nor obscure.
+This invisibility is more a case of choice, means and convenience than a lack of vigilance and cluelessness.
+The darkness is the result of the individual and collective self-inflicted “blindness” of those who usually “see everything”, but only when it swells their self-interests.
+Put another way; the African is mostly blind to his neocolonial exploitation by the non-African and her autocolonial exploitation by her rapacious leaders and elites [who have the “eyes”].
 Once the privileged African inherits or acquires or uninterruptedly enjoys some basic or luxurious comforts, the plight of other Africans become his ‘chosen oblivion’.
-The ontology of the African does not concern him ever, the ontology of hedonism (money, power and privilege) does and “chopping life” becomes the first and ultimate good to be aspired to; the challenges crippling and immiserating the Continent are replaced with challenges of initiating and maintaining the “cult of Self”.
-Having caviar and champagne in a steamy African latrine is the ontology of rich African, he needs no persuasion but he rectifies this problem by embracing wholesale xenophilia, his chosen second ultimate good to aspire to.
+The ontology of the African does not concern him ever; the ontology of hedonism (money, power and privilege) does and “chopping life” becomes the first and ultimate good to aspire.
+The challenges crippling and immiserating the Continent are replaced with challenges of initiating and maintaining the “cult of Self”.
+Having caviar and champagne in a steamy African latrine is the ontology of rich African, he rectifies this problem by embracing wholesale xenophilia, overseas life his chosen other ultimate good to aspire.

-The “My Turn (or Time) Will Come” syndrome is probably the chief blinder of the African to exploitation.
-The upwardly mobile African, from the poorest to the richest, believes and seeks to increase his financial and social status with the proceeds of some sort of value-subtracting exploitation of the other African.
+The “My Turn (or Time) Will Come” syndrome is probably the chief blinder of the ‘eyes-wide-open African to exploitation.
+The upwardly mobile African, from the poorest to the richest, believes and seeks to increase his financial and social status with the proceeds of some value-subtracting exploitation of the other African.
 Nigeria is a classic ever-ready laboratory to study such exploitation.
 We must understand why exploitation is not always a bad thing.
-There is sustainable exploitation in which the resources extracted, harvested or appropriately compensated are renewable not terminal.
-Low impact exploitation causes little impact to human life and nature e.g. natural agriculture and education.
-It is evident that the kind of exploitation that goes on in Africa is most very high impact; death, genocide, pollution, brain drain, disease, war, poverty, loss of livelihoods, displacement and the like.
-Notwithstanding, value-adding exploitation and value-subtracting exploitation are not the same; the former creates beneficial social outputs that more than compensates for the sum of the inputs used while the latter provides much less beneficial outputs than the sum of the its inputs utilised.
-In various forms, Africa is exploited from within and from without, sandwich-style.
-There is no escape; the exploitation of the African leaves him more and more worse off as time speeds along.
-How can the ever-decreasing socioeconomic status and well-being of the Continent borne of exploitation improve the derisory ontology of the African?
+There is sustainable exploitation in which the resources extracted, harvested or appropriately compensated are renewable, not terminal.
+Low impact exploitation causes little impact on human life and nature, e.g. natural agriculture and education.
+It is evident that the kind of exploitation that goes on in Africa is most very high impact; they produce death, genocide, pollution, brain drain, disease, war, poverty, loss of livelihoods, displacement and the like.
+It remains a big concern.

 Exploitation in Africa for its resources is more structurally adjusted, systematic and insidious.
 Nnimmo Bassey’s To Cook A Continent and Patrick Bond’s Looting Africa reopens the eyes of those who care to see to the ontology of African exploitation.
-If non-African needs the resources they get it.
-I once challenged a well-known African-American professor who insisted slavery was based on “free and fair” business orchestrated by African kings, if Europe or American wanted something from Africa and the African leader in charge of the resource refused them what would happen to him and his kingdom?
-After twisting and turning in regrettably much pitiable stupidity, (I was with cynical silence waiting for him to land) he delivered himself by confessing to the obvious outcome.
+If non-Africans need the resources, they get it and may even start a war to guarantee it.
+I once challenged a well-known African-American professor who insisted slavery was based on “free and fair” business with African kings.
+I asked, “If Europe or American wanted something from Africa and the African leader in charge of the resource refused them what would happen to him and his kingdom?”
+After twisting and turning in regrettable stupidity, (I was with cynical silence waiting for him to land) he delivered himself by confessing to the obvious outcome.
 A leading professor of African Studies at a top American university was promoting the derisory ontology of the African through blindness.

-It is painfully true if an African leader says no to multinational corporations, he will be overthrown and his corpse fed to dogs or dissolved in an acid barrel, and possibly his country plunged into civil war or starved with sanctions.
+It is painfully true if an African leader says no to multinational corporations, he will be overthrown and his corpse fed to dogs or dissolved in an acid barrel.
+Possibly his country plunged into civil war or starved with sanctions.
 The African should not be blind to the unfair terms of trade his national leaders have to agree to when “trading” mineral and other resources with the non-African.
-This is no excuse for any African elite, from the sophisticated top government dignitary to the village local champion; they also can and do exploit their own often within the provisions of the “Dark Triad” and without the prompting of the non-African.
-The regrettable word, ‘cannibal’, cannot be kept away from the ontology of the African but it is not of biological form, it is spiritual, social, economic and political.
+It is no excuse for any African leader or elite.
+From the sophisticated top government dignitary to the local village champion, these Big Men also can and do exploit their own often within the provisions of the “Dark Triad” and without the prompting of the non-African.
+The regrettable word, ‘cannibal’, cannot be kept away from the ontology of the African.
+Still, it is not of the culinary kind [which is yet to be proven emiricaly], it is spiritual, social, economic and political.